 Translations.
 If you submit a document with information in a foreign language, you must also submit a full English translation.
-The translator must certify that the English language translation is complete and accurate, and that he or she is competent to translate from the foreign language into English.
+The translator must sign a certification that the English language translation is complete and accurate, and that he or she is competent to translate from the foreign language into English.
+The certification must include the translator's signature.
+DHS recommends the certification contain the translator's printed name and the date and the translator's contact information.